Oscars response to Will Smith slap inadequate, academy head says

 In a pairing representative of the random-seeming seating chart, Odessa Rae, producer of the nominated documentary feature “Navalny,” chatted with table-mate and best actor nominee Colin Farrell during the lunch of risotto and oyster mushrooms cut to resemble scallops.

 “Jamie Lee Curtis,” producer DeVon Franklin enunciated loudly into the mic.
-Curtis leapt up and got a big ovation as she climbed alone to the top tier.
+Curtis leaped up and got a big ovation as she climbed alone to the top tier.

 Henry, a first-time nominee, stood at his table, raised an arm in the air and yelped when his name was called.